 Chia seeds, we found, do wonders as a swap for flaxseeds.
 You use them just the same, one-for-one in any dish.

-They swell up, giving moisture to baked goods without messing with the flavor.
+They swell up, giving moisture to baked goods without messing with the flavor (they can absorb up to 10-12 times their weight in water).

 Seriously, these tiny seeds gel well, ideal for egg-free recipes.